fundamentalvision/fundamentalvision.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

-Our team is led by Associate Professor Jifeng Dai and currently has dozens of students and interns.
-Our laboratory is now hiring, welcome to join.
+I didn't meet you during the best times of my life; it's meeting you that gave me the best times of my life.

+Our laboratory is now hiring interns, master students, Ph.D. students, postdoctoral researcher, and engineers.
+Welcome to join us.

 {% include section.html %}
 ## Faculties